gndimitro/MagicMirror/modules/jarvis/README.md

 # Jarvis

 This is a module for MagicMirror in which I use annyang speech recognition to accept voice commands and responsive voice to talk back to the user.
+Currently using Electron does not work for the microphone on my mac setup.
+So I use Jarvis through Google Chrome.

 ## Table Of Contents